Cabinet Gregory

 An individual is considered "resident" for tax purposes in France after spending 183 days in the country.
 Even if you spend less than 183 days you may be still be "resident" - eg if your spouse and children are based in France, or if you spend more time in France than any other one country.
 You would then be liable to tax on worldwide income & capital gains, wealth, gifts and inheritance

 If you are non-resident in France, you can still be liable to French tax if you have property in France.
-Keeping a low profile and hoping for the best is a risk: more and more information is now accessible by the tax authorities, including electricity and phone usage.
+Keeping a low profile and hoping for the best is a risk: more and more information is now accessible to the tax authorities, including electricity and phone usage.

 It is important to understand the rules and pay all taxes due.